 PGA Golf Management (PGA)

 This course will examine the golf industry and the golf professional's role within the industry.
 Attention will focus on the history of the game, PGA Constitution, career enhancement, and the rules of golf.
-(Fall only)
+Typically Offered: Fall.

 This class introduces concepts essential to becoming a proficient golf instructor and the necessary elements of an effective golf teaching and player development business.
 There are four main sections of this course curriculum.
 First, an introduction on how students process knowledge as it relates to physical movement, and how to distinguish between learning and performance of a golf skill (Learning A).
 Second, a focus on how to effectively build relationships with the facility and those you are teaching golf.
 It will help the students understand the importance of adapting your communication style to the correct audience, and how to effectively plan a teaching program at a facility and an individual lesson for a student (Teaching A).
 Third, focus on the fundamentals of the golf swing, and the cause and effect in ball flight, in both the long and short game (Game A).
 Lastly, an introductory module that gives a background on the golf industry and the business rationale for player development programs (Player Development A).
 Typically Offered: Spring.